Site icon Cafe Serre

 • Coffee Type: Certain beans and roast levels shine brighter with specific brewing methods.
 Light roasts with intricate flavors often excel in pour-overs, while darker, bolder roasts can stand up to immersion methods or espresso.

-Broadly, brewing methods can be categorized by how water interacts with coffee grounds:
+Broadly, specialty coffee brewing methods can be categorized by how water interacts with coffee grounds:

 2. Drip/Percolation Methods: Water passes through a bed of coffee grounds, extracting soluble compounds as it flows.
 These methods typically produce a cleaner cup, especially with the use of paper filters, which trap oils and fine particles.
 Examples include pour-over (V60, Chemex) and automatic drip coffee makers.